brandonchastain/HaloMods/CE/HowToMod.md

 ### Sapien.exe

-* Halo CE scenario editor - place new objects/enemies, change scenery, move things around in a level.
+* Halo CE scenario editor - place new objects\enemies, change scenery, move things around in a level.

 > TIP: To move the camera in Sapien, you must click and hold your middle mouse button first.
 Then you can move with WASD or drag the mouse to look around.
 Also, R=go Up, F=go Down.